seb722x/fileProcessor-Node.js-views/readme.md

 3. Usage
     3.1 Run the Application
-        Start the application by running: npm start dev 3.2 Access the Application
+        Start the application by running: npm run dev 3.2 Access the Application
         Open your web browser and go to http://localhost:3001.